Dr Tammy Wong Hulbert

 College of Design and Social Context

-Dr Tammy Hubert (nee Wong) recently completed her PhD with the School of Art researching ‘The City as a Curated Space’ a study which focuses on understanding the policy and planning around public art activity in urban centres in Australian cities and how this impacts upon artistic production and outcomes.
+Dr Tammy Wong Hulbert recently completed her PhD with the School of Art researching ‘The City as a Curated Space’ a study which focuses on understanding the policy and planning around public art activity in urban centres in Australian cities and how this impacts upon artistic production and outcomes.
 She trained as an artist in Applied Art at the College of Fine Art, UNSW.

 Since graduating she has worked in various sectors of the arts, predominantly in arts publishing, curatorial and exhibition management.
 In 2000-2 she worked with the contemporary art community in Beijing, China, working for Timezone 8, a publisher of critical writing on contemporary Chinese art.